 Please order your prescriptions by phone or by using our online service.

-We ask that you collect prescriptions from your chosen pharmacy instead of from the surgery.
-Please indicate which pharmacy you would like your prescription to go to when placing your order.
+Please collect prescriptions from your chosen pharmacy instead of from the surgery.
+Let us know which pharmacy you would like your prescription to go to when placing your order.

 For details of our online services, please click here.

 If you change your telephone number please remember to let us know - you can update your phone number online by clicking here